-- Digital Food scale – you will need to weigh and measure your food and a food scale is the most accurate and easiest way to do this.
+- Digital food scale – you will need to weigh and measure your food and a food scale is the most accurate and easiest way to do this.
 I have had this food scale for almost a decade and it still works great.

 - Food tracking app – after you weigh your food, you enter it into an app and it will track your macros and calories for you.
 There are plenty of apps to pick from (Cronometer, MyFitnessPal, My Macros+, and more).
 My personal is Cronometer and I talk more about it below.

-Besides that, all you need is food!
+Besides that, all you need is food to count your macros!

 Counting macros calculator

-If you aren’t working with a coach, two of my favorite places to get starting numbers are TDEE calculator and Precision Nutrition.
+If you aren’t working with a coach, two of my favorite places to get starting numbers are from TDEE calculator and Precision Nutrition.
 I suggest doing them both and then comparing.

 I find that this one is on the lower side, especially if you have a lean frame with more muscle mass.
 For example, it tells me I should be eating 1920 calories to maintain my weight, but I know I can eat 2100-2300 calories and maintain.
-If you enter in your body fat, it will be a little more accurate, but I find most don’t know that.
+If you enter your body fat, it will be a little more accurate, but I find most don’t know that.

 - Precision Nutrition – enter your age, gender, height, weight, goal, preferred eating style, standard macronutrient ratio (or a custom one if you have it), how many meals you eat, activity, and workouts.
 It will give you calories, macros, and suggested hand portion sizes depending on the goal you pick.
 You can also download a complete guide.

-I really like this calculator and find it is pretty accurate as it asks for much more information.
+I really like this calculator and find it pretty accurate as it asks for much more information.
 I recommended picking ‘improve health’ as a goal to give you your maintenance calories.

-Please note – while you can pick different goals in each calculator, I always suggest figuring out your maintenance calories when you first start tracking.
+Please note that while you can pick different goals in each calculator, I always suggest figuring out your maintenance calories when you start tracking.
 Your maintenance calories are your homeostasis point and they are the total calories required to maintain your weight in your current stage of life.
 It is also where you usually feel really good.
 They are going to depend on a lot of things like height, weight, body composition, activity level, dieting history, genetics, and more.